-Renewal may fail when an item has holds or renewal limit has been reached.
+Renewal may fail when an item has been reserved or renewal limit has been reached.

 Renewal may be done online, by phone, via email or in person.

-Members may place holds (reservations) on materials that are on loan.
-A “hold” is a request to get an item after the current borrower returns it.
-A “hold” does not change the original due date but prevents the borrower to renew it.
+Members may make reservations for items that are on loan.
+To make a reservation is to request to get an item after the current borrower returns it.
+A reservation does not change the original due date but prevents the borrower to renew it.

-The “Place Hold” option is accessible for logged in users only.
+The “Make Reservation” option is accessible for logged in users only.

 Members will receive a notification when their items are ready for pick-up.
-Upon receipt of the notification, they will have 7 days to collect the materials or the materials will be available for circulation or released to the next borrower on queue, if there’s any.
+Upon receipt of the notification, they will have 7 days to collect the item, or the item will be available for circulation or released to the next borrower on queue, if any.

-The availability of the materials on hold may also be checked through the online catalog.
+The availability of reserved items may also be checked through the online catalog.

 Course Reserve and Special Loan items are set aside by lecturers for their classes.
 The purpose is to ensure availability of these resources to all students.
 Therefore, these items have shorter loan periods.